tbm/homepage/content/bio/index.md

 publicity director for Linux International.
 In 2000, I joined the Debian project an association of roughly 1000 volunteers working on an operating system completely based on free software; I acted as the leader of Debian for two years.
-I serve on the Board of Directors of the Open Source Initiative (OSI).
-I also completed a PhD on the question of how to [perform high quality releases](../research/) in free software projects.
+I served on the Board of Directors of the Open Source Initiative (OSI).
+I currently serve on the boards of Software Freedom Conservancy and Software in the Public Interest.

 Apart from spending time at the computer, I like to read, listen to music and I also travel a lot.
 I have a curious fascination with the ocean and